Finding a Home for DAOs: A Quick Look into the Most DAO-Friendly Countries🔗

 The legislation brought structure to an expanding business segment.
 Yet, it stopped short of giving DAOs a carte blanche.
 The Secretary of the State of Wyoming retains the right to strip a DAO of its liability protection if it is involved in some kind of illegal activity.

 2 - Malta🔗

 In 2018, Delta Summit, the first government-backed event on crypto-banking, was held in Malta.
-Such enthusiastic initiatives did not amount to much at the end of the day, though, as the concerns that cryptocurrencies could undermine anti-money laundering efforts slowed things down a little bit.
+Such enthusiastic initiatives did not amount to much at the end of the day, though.
+There are still concerns that cryptocurrencies could undermine anti-money laundering efforts, has slowed things down a little bit.
 Today, any DAO willing to conduct business in Malta should have a license, incorporate a limited liability company, and employ at least three employees.

 3 - Switzerland🔗

 California may have Silicon Valley, but it is the small Canton of Zug in Switzerland that's determined to become the Crypto Valley.
 Zug is a small town with a business-friendly environment and low corporate tax rate.
 Yet, it still has difficulty attracting venture capitalists.
 The town hopes to grow a blockchain ecosystem to compensate for the lack of investment.

 The fact that Ethereum Foundation is based in Zug came to define the town in the last several years.
 Today Zug is home to many crypto companies like Monetas, Bitcoin Suisse, Xapo, ShapeShift, ConsenSys, and Tezos.
 Local authorities seem eager to get on with the times, too.
 As of the last quarter of 2021, Zug Department of Finance accepts tax payments in cryptocurrencies.
 The town also successfully ran a test of blockchain-based municipal voting in 2018.